CouchCMS/Documentation/src/contents/tags-reference/nested_pages.md

 * k_menu_title: United States News
 ```

-As you can see, all the information that would be needed to create manually a menu markup is available.<br/>
+As you can see, all the information that would be needed to create manually a menu markup is available.
 Let us use is to create one.

 ### Creating menu using 'nested_pages' tag